Counting $2 \times 2$ integer matrices with a given determinant: Introduction

-We briefly describe some of the ideas involved in this paper.
-After some preliminary reductions, estimating $T(h,N)$ reduces to analysing a weighted count of points in arithmetic progressions with varying lengths and moduli.
-In the setting of Theorem \ref{main}, we are able to make these arithmetic progressions slightly more uniform in size, with the cost of this uniformisation giving rise to the error term in Theorem \ref{main}.
-This uniformisation trick allows us to reduce the problem to estimating pairs of coprime integers in large intervals, and counting coprime residue classes satisfying extra congruence conditions, both of these being standard results from elementary number theory.
+We use \S\ref{sec2} to record various standard lemmas which we will employ in our proof of Theorems \ref{thm1.1}.
+We begin our proof of Theorem \ref{thm1.1} in \S\ref{sec3} by performing some preliminary manoeuvres to reduce our problem to analysing a weighted count of points in arithmetic progressions with varying lengths and moduli.
+We are able to make these arithmetic progressions slightly more uniform in size at the cost of introducing the error term appearing in Theorem \ref{thm1.1}.
+In \S\ref{sec4}, we use this uniformisation trick to further reduce our problem to estimating pairs of coprime integers in large intervals and counting coprime residue classes satisfying extra congruence conditions, both of these being standard results from elementary number theory.
+We conclude \S\ref{sec4} by proving Theorem \ref{prop1.5}.

-In the setting of Theorem \ref{main2}, we are unable to perform the aforementioned uniformisation step since it leads to error terms of the form $O_{\varepsilon}(N^{2 + \varepsilon})$.
-Thus, we are required to deal with these unwieldy arithmetic progressions individually, each giving us an expected main term along with error terms that are expressed in terms of the saw-tooth function and various congruence conditions.
-While many of these error terms can be resolved using elementary manoeuvres, the most problematic of these is dealt with on average on the Fourier side by using standard estimates on Ramanujan sums along with various divisor type bounds.